Finch-API/finch-docs/docs/3-Quickstart.md

 export FINCH_BASIC_AUTH_HEADER="Basic `echo -n $FINCH_CLIENT_ID:$FINCH_CLIENT_SECRET | base64`"
 ```

+Copy the three edited `export` commands, paste in your terminal, and run it (by pressing the `Enter` key).

-Run the following `curl` command to retrieve your `access_token`.
-Don't forget to replace the `code` in the command with the one you just copied.
-Don't include the angle brackets when replacing with your `code` in the command.
+Now we will do the same with the `curl` command below.
+Copy the code below, paste into your text editor, replace the `code` in the command with the one you saved above (making sure to not include the angle brackets).

 <!--
 type: tab